telerik/reporting-docs/knowledge-base/how-to-convert-svg-to-png.md

 	return bmp;
 }
 ```

-2.Register the user function as explained in [Extending Report Designer article](../standalone-report-designer-extending-configuration).
+ 2. Register the user function as explained in [Extending Report Designer article](../standalone-report-designer-extending-configuration).
 A reference to the Svg.dll should be also attached.

 3. Then the value of the picture box should be set to the following expression: